ryzendew/AffinityOnLinux/README.md

 This patched Wine version is automatically downloaded and configured during setup, providing the best experience for Affinity software on Linux.

-## OpenCL Hardware Acceleration
+## Hardware Acceleration

+**Note:** vkd3d-proton and DXVK have largely taken over for OpenCL in modern Wine setups, providing better performance and compatibility for GPU acceleration.

+### OpenCL Support

-OpenCL support is fully functional with all supported Wine versions (10.4, 10.4 v2, 10.10, 10.11, 9.14), all patched for OpenCL, enabling GPU acceleration for improved performance in Affinity applications.
+OpenCL support is available with all supported Wine versions (10.4, 10.4 v2, 10.10, 10.11, 9.14), all patched for OpenCL, enabling GPU acceleration for improved performance in Affinity applications.
 The patched Wine versions include specific fixes for OpenCL and AMD GPU compatibility.

+### GPU Compatibility Notes

+- **NVIDIA GPUs**: OpenCL works well with NVIDIA GPUs.
+No known issues.
+- **AMD GPUs**: OpenCL support on AMD GPUs may have issues. **Important:** I cannot fix AMD OpenCL issues as I do not have access to an AMD GPU for testing and debugging.
+If you experience OpenCL issues with AMD GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.
+- **Intel GPUs**: OpenCL support on Intel GPUs may have issues. **Important:** I cannot provide support or fix Intel GPU OpenCL issues as I do not have access to an Intel GPU for testing and debugging.
+If you experience OpenCL issues with Intel GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.

+### vkd3d-proton and DXVK

+vkd3d-proton and DXVK are modern alternatives to OpenCL that provide excellent hardware acceleration:
+- **vkd3d-proton**: Provides Direct3D 12 support and is automatically configured by the installer
+- **DXVK**: Provides Direct3D 11 support and excellent performance for NVIDIA, AMD, and Intel GPUs
+- Both are more reliable than OpenCL on many systems and are recommended for better compatibility, especially for AMD and Intel GPUs

 <img width="2559" height="1441" alt="OpenCL Hardware Acceleration" src="https://github.com/user-attachments/assets/b5350cbf-09a3-4ba2-9e98-aec86a73986b" />